-- (2) In proceedings brought by virtue of this Chapter with respect to a film, where copies of the film as issued to the public bear a statement - (a) that a named person was the director or producer of the film; - (b) that a named person was the principal director, the author of the screenplay, the author of the dialogue or the composer of music specifically created for and used in the film; - (c) that a named person was the owner of the copyright in the film at the date of issue of the copies; or - (d) that the film was first published in a specified year or in a specified country, the statement shall be admissible as evidence of the facts stated and shall be presumed to be correct until the contrary is proved.
+- (2) In proceedings brought by virtue of this Chapter with respect to a film, where copies of the film as issued to the public bear a statement - (a) that a named person was the director or producer of the film; - (b) that a named person was the principal director, the author of the screenplay, the author of the dialogue or the composer of music specifically created for and used in the film: - (c) that a named person was the owner of the copyright in the film at the date of issue of the copies; or - (d) that the film was first published in a specified year or in a specified country, the statement shall be admissible as evidence of the facts stated and shall be presumed to be correct until the contrary is proved.

-- (3) In proceedings brought by virtue of this Chapter with respect to a computer program, where copies of the program are issued to the public in electronic form bearing a statement - (a) that a named person was the owner of copyright in the program at the date of issue of the copies; or the statement shall be admissible as evidence of the facts stated and shall be presumed to be correct until the contrary is proved.
+- (3) In proceedings brought by virtue of this Chapter with respect to a computer program, where copies of the program are issued to the public in electronic form bearing a statement - (a) that a named person was the owner of copyright in the program at the date of issue of the copies; or - (b) that the program was first published in a specified country or that copies of it were first issued to the public in electronic form in a specified year, the statement shall be admissible as evidence of the facts stated and shall be presumed to be correct until the contrary is proved.